algosup/2023-2024-project-4-sportshield-team-6/management/project-charter.md

     - The program has been tested as maximum as possible to ensure the proper functioning of it.

 - <b>Time management:</b>
-    - The time has been correctly distributed between the team members to have the best advancement of the project as possible.
+    - The time has been correctly distributed between the team members to have the best advancement of the project as possible. ([Our Trello](https://trello.com/b/TmAy2Ca5/sportshield-team-6))

 - <b>Meeting expectations:</b>
     - The final program meets every the expectations of the customer.